 When it comes to the crime of drunk in public, people are being arrested and put into custody for basically, public intoxication which is the same thing as being drunk in public.
-A lot of times the people are just having the people dry out because they're drunk, they're causing problems, they're picking fights, they're ruing business establishments by being drunk and not allowing people to enjoy a restaurant or any other location, so the police will come in and grab them and that 647F charge is one that they can use for public intoxication and say, this person is so drunk in public that they cannot deal with being in society, so we're going to take them and put them into custody and deal with them.
+A lot of times the people are just having the people dry out because they're drunk, they're causing problems, they're picking fights, they're ruing business establishments by being drunk and not allowing people to enjoy a restaurant or any other location, so the police will come in and grab them and that Penal Code Section 647f charge is one that they can use for public intoxication and say, this person is so drunk in public that they cannot deal with being in society, so we're going to take them and put them into custody and deal with them.

 A lot of those cases are filed and a lot of those cases are not filed.
 It just depends on a host of different factors – like what the person did while they were drunk in public.
 One thing I've seen is, the police will come to a party or some sort of a club and there's a big problem or disturbance with a bunch of people out three and they'll tell everybody, alright everybody get out of here, let's go, break it up.

 Probably the person's criminal record, if they have any other alcohol-related offenses, also what they did when they were drunk in public.
 Someone who is just walking on the sidewalk drunk in public that ends up getting arrested – which I don't see happening very often – a lot of times the police are going to let those go.
 They may arrest them, but they'll let them go later or they'll send them into court and the prosecutors will look at it and decide – even though they probably could file a drunk in public or public intoxication in Los Angeles, they probably won't do it and they'll give the person a break.

 Well, if that person is drunk and they were causing problems – public intoxication or drunk in public, then 647F is a good charge for them to throw on the person.
 They'll throw on a resisting arrest on their, disturbing the police.
 So, these are just charges that can be utilized to deal with or punish somebody who is causing problems to a degree that law enforcement needs to come and deal with them.

 I can work out some sort of a resolution where you can avoid a conviction on your record and avoid the stigma that comes along with a conviction.
 Maybe we can get some sort of a program.
 One thing I've been able to convince a lot of prosecutors is, let the person do some NA or AA meetings and if they do that, dismiss the case.
 If you get that dismissal, then you're in business and now you can move on with your life and be a little bit more careful out there.

 So, give me a call if you've got a drunk in public case in any of the Los Angeles courthouses and I'm more than happy to help you out.